 =VLOOKUP(M22,GradeTable,2)

-The beauty of using one of the LOOKUP functions in this manner is that if you decide to change the grading scale, all you need to do is change the lower boundaries of each grade in the grading table.
+The beauty of using a lookup function (such as XLOOKUP or VLOOKUP) is that if you decide to change the grading scale, all you need to do is change the lower boundaries of each grade in the grading table.
 Excel takes care of the rest and recalculates all the letter grades for your students.

-When you put together your grading table, it is also important that you have the grades—those in the GradeTable—go in ascending order, from lowest to highest.
-Failure to do so will result in the wrong formula results using VLOOKUP.
+When you put together your grading table, it is also important that you have the grades—those in the GradeTable—go in ascending numeric order, from lowest to highest.
+Failure to do so will result in the wrong formula results.

 Author Bio